Complexity of Inheritance Tax planning

 It would seem that a better way to reform inheritance tax would be to overhaul and simplify the tax relief system.
 This review is already under way but bearing in mind the lack of tax income at present the review is unlikely to produce many benefits for those people whose assets exceed one million pounds.

-If you are in this position and would like to hold a no cost no obligation meeting to determine how you can save your family significant amounts of inheritance tax please call or email us.
+If you are in this position and would like to hold a no cost no obligation meeting to determine how you can save your family significant amounts of inheritance tax please email us.